Ibrahim Babangida: Crisis of the Third Republic

 In 1989, Babangida started making plans for the transition to the Third Nigerian Republic.
-He legalized the formation of political parties, and formed the two-party system with the Social Democratic Party (SDP) and National Republican Convention (NRC) ahead of the 1992 general elections.
+He legalized the formation of political parties and formed the two-party system with the Social Democratic Party (SDP) and National Republican Convention (NRC) ahead of the 1992 general elections.
 He urged all Nigerians to join either of the parties, which the late Chief Bola Ige famously referred to as "two leper hands."
 The two-party state had been a Political Bureau recommendation.
 In November 1991, after a census was conducted, the National Electoral Commission (NEC) announced on 24 January 1992 that both legislative elections to a bicameral National Assembly and a presidential election would be held later that year.
 A process of voting was adopted, referred to as Option A4.
-This process advocated that any candidate needed to pass through adoption for all elective positions from the local government, state government and federal government.
+This process advocated that any candidate needed to pass through adoption for all elective positions from the local government, state government, and federal government.

 The 1992 parliamentary election went ahead as planned, with the Social Democratic Party (SDP) winning majorities in both houses of the National Assembly, but on 7 August 1992, the NEC annulled the first round of 1992 presidential primaries.
 Babangida annulled the 7 August presidential primaries which Shehu Yar'Adua emerged as the SDP presidential candidate and Adamu Ciroma as the NRC candidate order to get rid of the old guard in both parties.
 In January 1993, Babangida rejigged the ruling military junta – the AFRC – replacing it with the National Defence and Security Council, as the supreme decision-making organ of the regime.
 He also appointed Ernest Shonekan Head of the Transitional Council and de jure Head of Government.
-At the time, the transitional council was designed to be the final phase leading to a scheduled hand over to an elected democratic leader in the slated for 1993 presidential election.
+At the time, the transitional council was designed to be the final phase leading to a scheduled handover to an elected democratic leader in the slated 1993 presidential election.